| Complete Computer Services

 Then HP decided to put expiration dates in the chips of the cartridges.
 This was to prevent refilling.
 However, it had another result.
 You could put in a sealed, genuine HP cartridge in your printer and when it hit the expiration date, it would stop working.
+It didn't tell you the cartridge expired.
+It displayed a random error message.
 There is no reason for this - other than obscene profit.
 Cartridges kept at reasonable temperature can last for years.
 To my knowledge, no other company puts expiration dates in the chips (though they do other things just as nasty).

 the Cheap is Often Expensive

 HP is one of the few companies left (I believe Canon and Dell also) which still makes printers using tri-color cartridges.
 These are cartridges with three colors in one.
 They suck you in by offering these printers at "bargain" prices, often as low as $39.
 Since a cartridge holds about 20ml of ink, when it is divided into 3 compartments, you are lucky to get 5 ml of each color.
 Then if one color runs out, you have to replace the entire cartridge even though you still have the other colors.
 And these cartridges cost about $30.
 Compare that to printers which use individual color cartridges, where each cartridge costs $2-$4, holds about 15-20ml of ink and you only replace the color which is actually out.
 That is why the more honest (more honest doesn't mean honest, it just means more than the others) printer companies stopped making tri-color printers years ago.